 - Proof of your relationship with a lawful permanent resident or U.S. citizen

-The exact evidence you need will depend on the specific reason you were deemed inadmissible.
-Our waiver of inadmissibility attorneys in Phoenix can explain the actual evidence you will need to include and help you gather and submit everything.
-It is essential to prepare all documentation for your waiver carefully to prevent delays or denial.
+The evidence you need will depend on the reason you were deemed inadmissible.
+Our waiver of inadmissibility attorneys in Phoenix can explain the evidence you must include and help you gather and submit everything.

-Contact Us Today If You Need to Request a Waiver of Inadmissibility
+Contact Us Today If You Need to Request a Waiver